Do you hear that? It sounds a little different…

 Although this means one more year of “delay” before we finally get to start doing what we’ve been trying to do for years and years (serve in missionary aviation), it’s actually a very necessary step.
 It’s a long story, but essentially what happened is this: the airplane in the region where we’ll be working had to be pulled (it’s a government thing).
 In other words, Ethnos360 Aviation had to return that aircraft to the States.
 Now there’s no airplane serving Ethnos360 workers in that region.
 Nothin’.
 Buying another airplane to replace the old one would be rather behind-the-times, since it’s getting harder and harder these days to get permissions to clear out large airstrips in the jungle.
 What we really need is…

-Please join us in our excitement as we finish up formal language training in the next several months and then head back to the USA for helicopter training.
-As the time draws nearer, we are just itching to get out there and really SERVE people.
-Please pray that God will make our way clear as we undertake this enormous task in the year to come.
+Please don’t be discouraged by a perceived delay, but join us in our excitement in this new step of training.
+As the time of opportunity draws nearer, we are just itching to get out there and really SERVE people.
+Please pray that God will make our way clear as we continue this enormous task now and in the year to come.

 Want to get involved personally?
 You can make a tax-deductible donation toward Jared’s helicopter training by clicking here.
 Please indicate your special gift with the words “helicopter training” (at checkout there’s an option to add notes to the finance office).